yugabyte/yugabyte-db/docs/content/preview/drivers-orms/python/_index.md

 showAsideToc: true
 ---

-Following are the recommended projects for implementing Python Applications for YugabyteDB YSQL API.
+The following projects are recommended for implementing Python applications using the YugabyteDB YSQL API.

 | Project | Type | Support Level |
 | :------ | :--- | :------------ |